Presight launches R&D laboratory in Kazakhstan

 The announcement was made by Magzhan Kenesbai, Chief Growth Officer of Presight, who highlighted the company’s growing contribution to Kazakhstan’s digital transformation and AI ecosystem.

-The new R&D facility will focus on developing and localizing advanced solutions in artificial intelligence, data analytics and digital governance, supporting national objectives for technological sovereignty and innovation-led growth.
+The new R&D facility will focus on developing and localising advanced solutions in artificial intelligence, data analytics and digital governance, supporting national objectives for technological sovereignty and innovation-led growth.

 Zhaslan Madiyev, Deputy Prime Minister – Minister of Artificial Intelligence and Digital Development of the Republic of Kazakhstan, welcomed the opening of Presight’s R&D Lab at Alem.AI, emphasizing its importance for the country’s innovation agenda: